Its-NK/Flutter-clean-code-template-with-bloc/README.md

 # Flutter-clean-code-template-with-bloc

-Its a full, All in One flutter Templete Project, with professional architecture of folders and files.
+Its a full, All in One flutter Template Project, with professional architecture of folders and files.
 You can clone and start using it.

 For demonstration purpose, We're using 3rd party services API's: